zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ### **STEP 7:** Prepare Terraform Script

 Now, we will get the Terraform code.
-This code will show us the true power of Terraform as opposed to manual creation.
+Here is where we will see the true power of Terraform as opposed to manual creation.
 By using Terraform, you have a reusable process for creating infrastructure.
 In some cases, like this one, you don't have to know anything about how the process works.
-You get the privilige of focusing on the results.
+You can deploy different pre-designed infrastructure designs for many different purposes, which frees up users to focus on their projects.

 - First, create a folder on your computer to hold the files.
 This is to have a workspace for the project.